FrancisJ000/BlockDAG-Compose-SDK/README.md

 ┌──────────────────────────────────────────────────────────┐
 │                                                          │
 │  1.
 See all balances valued in real-time USD            │ │  2.
-Drag sliders to allocate BTC + MUSD + mUSDC         │
+Drag sliders to allocate BTC + BUSD + bUSDC         │
 │  3.
 Click "Pay" → Sign once ✍️                          │
 │  4.
 Done ✅                                              │
 │                                                          │